streamich/libreact/docs/en/Overlay.md

 import {Overlay} from 'libreact/lib/Overlay';

 <Overlay>
-  This renderer over whole page.
+  This is rendered over the whole page.
 </Overlay>
 ```